Icelandic volcano erupts, lights up night sky near Reykjavik

 The Krysuvik volcanic system, which does not have a central volcano, is located south of Mount Fagradalsfjall on the Reykjanes peninsula in southwestern Iceland.

-"The first notification was received by the Meteorological Office at 2140 GMT.
+"The first notification was received by the Meteorological Office at 2140 GMT (5.40am, Singapore time).
 The eruption was confirmed through webcams and satellite images," the institute said on its website.

 While Iceland's Keflavik International Airport and the small fishing port of Grindavik are only just a few kilometres away, the area is uninhabited and the eruption was not expected to present any danger.